santhoshravindran7/Fabric-Analytics-MCP/IMPLEMENTATION_SUMMARY.md

 - ✅ **GitHub Actions Fix**: Updated Docker Compose commands for V2 compatibility
 - ✅ **Integration Tests**: Fixed Docker Compose command compatibility issues
 - ✅ **Cross-Platform CI**: Robust fallback mechanisms for different runner environments

+### **Deployment & Prerequisites Update**

+> **Note:**
+> As of July 2025, it is no longer required to register the `Microsoft.MCP` resource provider (e.g., via `az feature register --namespace Microsoft.MCP --name ServerHosting`) for deploying or using the Microsoft Fabric Analytics MCP Server.
+This step can be skipped, and users do not need to request preview access for this resource provider.
+All other implementation and deployment steps remain unchanged.